Deion Jones: Atlanta Falcons

+2016 season

-The Atlanta Falcons selected Jones in the second round with the 52nd overall pick in the 2016 NFL Draft.
+The Atlanta Falcons selected Jones in the second round with the 52nd overall pick in the 2016 NFL draft.
 He was the eighth linebacker selected in 2016 and was the first of two linebackers the Falcons selected in 2016, along with fourth round pick (115th overall) De'Vondre Campbell.
 Jones was also reunited with LSU teammate Jalen Collins.
 The Falcons decided to draft Jones after linebackers coach Jeff Ulbrich scouted him at the combine.
 Ulbrich and head coach Dan Quinn thought Jones was an ideal candidate to play middle linebacker with his speed and pass coverage ability.